Austin FC season ticket memberships are sold out for the club’s first year of play.

-With more than 40K deposit holders on hand, it nearly guarantees a sell-out of the 20,500-seat stadium.
+With more than 40K deposit holders on hand, it nearly guaranteed a sell-out of the 20,500-seat stadium.
 Methodically, Austin FC sold out each allotment of club, premium, supporters, and finally, general seats—all done with 7 months to spare before the club ever takes the pitch.

 In an August 31 “Thank You” email from CEO Anthony Precourt, he told season ticket holders that Austin FC will officially enter its inaugural season with approximately 15,500 season ticket members.

 Deposit holders that didn’t make the seat selection cutoff for 2021 season tickets can roll over their $50 to stay on the waitlist for priority access next year, plus get an early crack at single match tickets, as well as special event invitations, and merch discounts.